SAP-samples/teched2025-AD166/exercises/ex6/README.md

 [![solution](https://flat.badgen.net/badge/solution/available/green?icon=github)](keepcool.sensormanager)

-# Exercise 6 - Using UI5 Web Components
+# Exercise 6 - Add a Dialog using UI5 Web Components

 In this exercise, you will implement a dialog that enables users to select their preferred Icehouse clients using UI5 Web Components.
 Web Components integrate seamlessly into SAPUI5.
 A UI5 Web Component with its Custom Elements metadata can be included and used like any standard SAPUI5 control.